-Office e of the Los Angeles Cit y Attorney XC SUBRECIPIENT NAME GRANT SUBAWARD # nent per Subrecipient Handbook (S tachments, to request approval for a non-co RH) Section 3500.
-Approval is only required Contrac ctor/Procurement: None Total C ontract/Procurement Amount: \$ 0.00 Service Provided: N/A ct Justification - Attach a narratived by the identified SRH Section: e response addressing the following as OES roval N/A 3511 Explain conditions requiring a non n-competitive/sole source contract.
-3521.1 Provide a brief description of the p product or service being procured. $\overline{\Box}$ 3521.2 contract was determined, including non-competitively and how the price for the g: V Expertise of the contractor; ~ Management capabilities to ~ • s to the need identified by the project; Contractor's relevant knowledge ~ Justification of the reasonab ~ 3521.3 Explain the uniqueness of the contract, including: ~ Patents, copyrights; 4 Facilities, investments; or ~ Continuation of an existing p 4 3521.4 Explain any time constraints, including: 4 When contractual coverage is required and why; 4 Impact on project if dates are e not met; and/or 6 Time required for another co competence. ontractor to reach the same level for V Procurement Justification - Attach a narrative response addressing the following as required by the identified SRH Section: Cal ( Appr Yes 3522 Description of the product to be pu ırchased; V Necessity of purchase; How the price of the product was determined; and Other pertinent background data.
+Office e of the Los Angeles Cit y Attorney XC SUBRECIPIENT NAME GRANT SUBAWAR - nent per Subrecipient Handbook (S achments, to request approval for a non-call RH) Section 3500.
+Approval is only require Contrac tor/Procurement: None Total Co ontract/Procurement Amount: \$ 0.00 Service Provided: N/A by the identified SRH Section: e response addressing the following as a-competitive/sole source contract.
+OES roval N/A 3521.1 Provide a brief description of the p product or service being procured. ✓ 3521.2 contract was determined, including non-competitively and how the price for the g: , 🗆 • 3521.3 3521.4 Contractor's relevant knowle Justification of the reasonab Explain the uniqueness of the con Patents, copyrights; Facilities, investments; or Continuation of an existing p Explain any time constraints, include s to the need identified by the project; edge and experience; and le of the cost. tract, including: When contractual coverage Impact on project if dates are e not met, and/or entractor to reach the same level for V ement Justification - Attach a narr by the identified SRH Section: ative response addressing the following as s Cal (Appr Yes 3522 Description of the product to be pu rchased; Necessity of purchase; $\overline{\Box}$ How the price of the product was d letermined; and \Box ~ Other pertinent background data.
+8